SanPen/GridCal/doc/md_source/file_operations.md

 ### Client - Server operation

-To use the gridcal server, you need to install the `GridCalServer` python package.
+To use the gridcal server, you need to install the `VeraGridServer` python package.
 Once this is done, the `gridcalserver`command will be available on the system.
 To launch the server, simply type `gridcalserver`.
-This will launch a GridCal server on the machine, on port 8000.
+This will launch a VeraGrid server on the machine, on port 8000.
 This is `https://localhost:8000`

 An example on how to send a grid from a script to the server: